halBRY/EVL_DigitalTwin/README.md

 ## Overview

 For this project, our goal is to create a "digital twin" of a given robot so that it can be controlled remotely through a virtual reality (VR) application.
-At its simplest, this will involved communicating between ROS2 and some VR-capable application.
+At its simplest, this will involve communicating between ROS2 and some VR-capable application.

 Software:
 * NVIDIA Omniverse (OV)